-1. Rest.
+- Rest.
 At first, complete rest from all throwing activities is important.
 Ice can be helpful to relieve pain and swelling.
-Nonsteroidal anti-inflammatory drugs can be used but are not usually necessary if the athlete is not throwing.
+Nonsteroidal anti-inflammatory drugs can be used but are not usually needed if the athlete is not throwing. - 2.
+Rehab.
+Individualized physical therapy programs are the most useful for these young baseball players.
+The program should include elbow range of motion and strength exercises and should progress to include strengthening of the forearm, upper arm, shoulder, back, and core.